AlbertoRigon/Deep_Learning/README.md

 # Deep Learning

-This repository contains all the six homeworks completed for the Deep Learning 2020/2021 course at Università degli Studi di Padova.
+This repository contains all the six homeworks completed for the Deep Learning 2020/2021 course atended at Università degli Studi di Padova.

 ## From Perceptron to DNN
 In this homework, we are going to write our own simple feedforward neural network using **Python** and **NumPy**.
 We will start by implementing just a simple neuron, or perceptron, and then we define the training algorithm for this simple model.
 The second part consists in defining a simple neural network to perform digits classification.